Mile End: Governance

 Mile End formed a hamlet within the large ancient parish of Stepney, in the Tower division of the Ossulstone hundred of Middlesex.
+Although formally part of the historic (or ancient) county of Middlesex, military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets) under the leadership of the Lord-Lieutenant of the Tower Hamlets.

+The role of the Tower Division ended when Mile End became part of the new County of London in 1889.
+The County of London was replaced by Greater London in 1965.

-It was grouped into the Stepney poor law union in 1836, becoming a single parish for poor law purposes in 1857.
+For more local government, Mile End was grouped into the Stepney poor law union in 1836, becoming a single civil parish for poor law purposes in 1857.

 It formed part of the Metropolitan Police District from 1830.

 Upon the creation of the Metropolitan Board of Works in 1855 the vestry of Mile End Old Town became an electing authority.
 The vestry hall was located on Bancroft Road.

 The parish became part of the County of London in 1889 and in 1900 it became part of the Metropolitan Borough of Stepney.

 In 1965 Stepney was incorporated into the London Borough of Tower Hamlets.

 There was a Mile End Parliament constituency from 1885 to 1950, which was notable for being one of two constituencies in the UK to elect a Communist Party MP Phil Piratin to the House of Commons between 1945 and 1950.
 The area now is covered by the Bethnal Green and Bow and Poplar and Limehouse constituencies.

 Geography

-Mile End is in a part of London known as the East End and boasts an unusual landmark, the "Green Bridge" (known affectionately as the banana bridge, due to its yellow underside).
-This structure (designed by CZWG Architects and opened in 2000) allows Mile End Park to cross over Mile End Road, and makes an interesting contrast with the more usual approach of building bridges for cars.
-It contains garden and water features and some shops and restaurant space built in below.
+Mile End, which is in London's East End has an unusual landmark, the "Green Bridge" (known affectionately as the banana bridge, due to its yellow underside).
+This structure (designed by CZWG Architects and opened in 2000) carries Mile End Park over the busy Mile End Road.
+The top of the bridge includes garden and water features and some shops and restaurant space built in below.

 Ackroyd Drive Greenlink, Tower Hamlets Cemetery Park and Mile End Park form a large green corridor.
 The Greenlink is a linear site bisected by roads into five rectangular plots.
 From the south these are Cowslip Meadow, allotments, Blackberry Meadow, Peartree Meadow and Primrose Meadow.